Sukhothai Historical Park: Wat Phra Phai Luang

 Wat Phra Phai Luang (วัดพระพายหลวง) was the ritual center of Sukhothai and the biggest temple in the city area.
-Built in the late 12th century during the reign of Jayavarman VII when the city was still under control of Khmer-Lavo.
-After the liberation and the construction of Wat Mahathat, Wat Phra Phai Luang lost it main ceremonial role and become Theravada Buddhist temple.
-Similar to Wat Si Sawai, the temple has three laterite prang, but only one still preserved in good condition.
+Built in the late 12th century, in the reign of Jayavarman VII, when the town stood within the Lavo and Angkorian sphere.
+The building is about 25 by 40 meters and stands in a large moated precinct.
+Betty Gosling argues that it was built as a Theravada rather than a Mahayana foundation, which does not follow from the style of its architecture; David K. Wyatt, who reports her reading, notes that the site is little studied.
+After 1238 and the building of Wat Mahathat it lost its main ceremonial role and became a Theravada Buddhist temple.

+Similar to Wat Si Sawai, the temple has three laterite prang, but only one is still preserved in good condition.
 Archaeologists suspect that the three prangs originally stood on a common laterite base.
 All three prangs were open to the east, with doors flanked by columns which carry a richly decorated tympanum depicting scenes from the life of Buddha.
 The doors on the other three sides were so-called "false doors".
-The tympanum The complex is enclosed by double moat.
-The outer moat is 600 meters length and is fed by the Lam-Pan River.
-In the north-west of prang complex are the remains of late 14th century vihara, mandapa and a small ordination hall with eight Bai Sema.
+The complex is enclosed by a double moat.
+The outer moat is 600 meters long and is fed by the Lam-Pan River.
+In the north-west of the prang complex are the remains of late 14th century vihara, mandapa and a small ordination hall with eight Bai Sema.

 The temple is an important place to study the transition of Khmer art to Thai art.
-Since in the 14th century the prang has been renovated by adding elaborate stucco in leaves and frames patterns which become the basic pattern of Thai art; however, most of stucco arts are now kept at Ramkhamhaeng National Museum.
+In the 14th century the prang was renovated with elaborate stucco in leaf and frame patterns, which became a basic pattern of Thai art.
+Most of the stucco is now kept at the Ramkhamhaeng National Museum.